Launch

 Timeline

-Complete your account profile and submit a short inquiry form via 4Culture’s online grant portal by August 13, 2025, at 5:00 pm PDT.
-4Culture staff will review your inquiry and ensure you are eligible to apply for Launch funding.
-If your group is eligible, you will be provided a link to complete an online application.
+Complete your account profile and submit your Intent to Apply form online by April 16, 2026, at 5:00 pm PDT.
+4Culture staff will review the information provided in your Intent to Apply form and ensure you are eligible to apply for Launch funding.

 Selection Process